juharris/dotnet-OptionsProvider/README.md

 </ItemGroup>
 ```

-or if there are already rules about including files, but the latest configuration file for a feature isn't found, you can try:
+or if there are already rules about including files, but the latest configuration file for a feature is not found, you can try:
 ```xml
 <ItemGroup>
   <None Include="Configurations/**">